 This is most likely to happen if you have recently installed a thermostat or done some renovation that changes the structure of things within your home.
 Make sure the thermostat is not near any natural light source, like a window.

 Warm sunshine can trick the thermostat into thinking it is warmer in the house than it is.
 A cold breeze from a window or other crack can make the opposite impression.
 The thermostat should ideally be placed on an interior wall somewhere near the center of your home.
 In that way, it can get the most accurate gauge of the inside temperature.
 Moving the thermostat will require an HVAC contractor.

 Nothing is made to last forever.
 Thermostats get old and wear out like any other object.
 If yours is old, or if you have no idea how old it is, consider having a specialist come to check it out.
 Replacing an old thermostat with a newer model may not only solve your furnace issues but could help you save both energy and money.
 More modern thermostats are more energy efficient.
 They also work with less effort than an older model that is starting to get old.
 You may even opt for a programmable thermostat that can save you an even more considerable amount of money.

 Can a bad thermostat cause your furnace not to work?
 As you can see, the answer is a resounding: Yes, it can.
 The best way to avoid surprises with both your furnace and your furnace thermostat is to have regular maintenance done on your home’s heating system.
-At Howard Air, we would rather spend time checking out your system before it needs repair because we know you’ll be much happier than if you need to call us for a heating repair.
-Contact us now and set up an appointment to have your HVAC system thoroughly checked and optimized.
-We won’t leave you out in the cold.
+At Howard Air in Phoenix, we would rather spend time checking out your system before it needs repair because we know you’ll be much happier than if you need to call us for a heating repair.
+Contact us today and set up an appointment to have Howard Air check your HVAC system thoroughly and optimized it.
+We won’t leave you out in the cold!